Expert Advice

 Previously, RSV season would begin in late fall (around November), peak in the winter, and taper off in the spring, but the COVID pandemic has made things even more difficult for experts to predict.
 After all, we just experienced yet another major COVID summer surge, which means these illnesses aren't necessarily following the traditional seasonal pattern they once reliably did.

 "Unlike seasonal influenza, it is much harder to predict the severity of each RSV season.
-Additionally, since the onset of the COVID-19 pandemic, we have seen many shifts in typical epidemiological patterns for RSV overall," Dr. Priya Soni, a pediatric infectious disease specialist at Cedars-Sinai Guerin Children's, told Romper in December 2023.
+Additionally, since the onset of the COVID-19 pandemic, we have seen many shifts in typical epidemiological patterns for RSV overall," Dr. Priya Soni, M.D., a pediatric infectious disease specialist at Cedars-Sinai Guerin Children's, told Romper in December 2023.

 "In kids, it is common to see multiple viruses detected in children at the same time, for example, RSV and COVID or flu and COVID," says Hoy.
 (How nice, right?)
 "This will likely have similar numbers to past years."